top of page

 Writer's pictureGreat Southern Bioblitz

-Great Southern BioBlitz 2024, participation par continent et par pays
+Great Southern BioBlitz 2024, participation by continent and countries

 The Great Southern BioBlitz (GSB) is an international event focused on increasing biodiversity awareness through citizen science.
 Held annually in the spring across the Southern Hemisphere, the goal of GSB is to document as many living species as possible within specific regions during a short period.
 This biodiversity surveying event, conducted through the iNaturalist platforms , aims to engage the public in observing and recording species, making nature learning accessible to everyone.
 The event is known internationally as the Gran Biobúsqueda del Sur in Spanish and Grande BioBlitz do Hemisfério Sul in Portuguese.